Surface slices and homology spheres: Surface slicing and cobordisms

 \subsection{Slices and broken surface diagrams}

-Here we will explore a new combinatorial technique for constructing surface slices, which will be discussed in more detail in an upcoming work.
+Here we will explore a new combinatorial technique for constructing surface slices.

-The main diagrammatic input into our technique will be the {\bf broken surface diagram} of a knotted surface, a higher dimensional analogue of a knot diagram \cite{cartersaitokamada}.
-In the case of a knot diagram, we project the image of our embedding of $S^1 \hookrightarrow S^3$ to $S^2$, and recover the isotopy type of the knot using information about the points of self intersection for the resulting immersed curve.
-Similarly, for a broken surface diagram we project the image of our embedding of $\Sigma_g \hookrightarrow S^4$ to $S^3$, and record similar over/under information about the points of self intersection to recover the isotopy type.
+The main diagrammatic input into our technique will be the {\bf broken surface diagram} of a knotted surface, a higher dimensional analogue of a knot diagram (See \cite{Carter1997KnottedSA} for a more in depth treatment of broken surface diagrams and decker sets).
+In the case of a knot diagram, we project the image of our embedding of $k:S^1 \hookrightarrow S^3$ to get an immersion $\overline{k}: S^1 \looparrowright S^2$, and recover the isotopy type of the knot using information about the points of self-intersection for the resulting immersed curve.
+Similarly, for a broken surface diagram we project the image of our embedding $F: \Sigma_g \hookrightarrow S^4$ to an immersion $\overline{F}: \Sigma_g \looparrowright S^3$, and record similar over/under information about the points of self intersection to recover the isotopy type.